goto40/self-dsl/docs/basics.md

 ## Combining meta models

-To foster modularization, meta models can be splitted and still allow to reference domain objects from one meta model to the other.
-In our last example we could define a meta model for "Testcases" and one meta-model for "Scenarios".
-This feature is more demanding to the underlying technology but allows a __modularization of the meta-model and, thus, the glossary__.
+To foster modularization, meta models can be splitted and still allow to reference domain objects of one meta model from the other meta model.
+In our last example we could define a meta model for "Testcases" and one meta model for "Scenarios".
+This feature is more demanding to the underlying technology but allows a __modularization of the meta model and, thus, the glossary__.

 ## Interoperability with other toolsets or software components